Traumatic Brain Injury Lawyer in Dallas (TBI)

 What is the Treatment for a Traumatic Brain Injury (TBI)?

 However, someone diagnosed with a mild brain injury should still be monitored in the days following the accident.
 Someone who has suffered a brain injury and experiences persistent or worsening symptoms should be reevaluated, as they may have suffered a more severe injury than initially thought.
-Contact a Dallas personal injury attorney at The Wilhite Firm today.
+If symptoms worsen, seek medical attention and call your physician immediately.

 • Anti-seizure medication